bdwgc/bdwgc/docs/environment.md

 caught and result in an infinite loop in a handler, allowing similar debugging techniques.

+`GC_PROMPT_DISABLED` - The client code is running in the non-interactive mode.
+If set, any non-interactive action (like showing a GUI dialog box on error) will be avoided in the collector.

 `GC_PRINT_STATS` - Turns on the collector logging.
 Has no effect if the collector is built with `SMALL_CONFIG` macro defined.